MultiSafepay/docs/content/integrations/plugins/magento2/faq/generic-gateways.md

 read_more: "."
 ---

-The Magento 2 plugin offers a generic gateway.
-This is a gateway which you can customize yourself.
+The Magento 2 plugin offers a [generic gateway](/faq/general/generic-gateways/).
 It can be found under the MultiSafepay payment methods inside the MultiSafepay configuration:

 _Stores_ → _Configuration_ → _MultiSafepay_ → _Payment Methods_ → _Generic Gateway_

-You enter the gateway code and upload a custom gateway image.
+- You enter the gateway code and upload a custom gateway image.
-You also need to set if the gateway requires a shopping cart or not.
+- You also need to set if the gateway requires a shopping cart or not.
-It works for the most part like a regular redirect payment method.
+- It works for the most part as a regular redirect payment method.
-Except for recurring payments, all the features like refunding and creating a backend order are supported.
+- Except for recurring payments, all the features like refunding and creating a backend order are supported.

-If you have any questions regarding the integration of the generic gateway, please contact our integration team at integration@multisafepay.com
+- If you have any questions regarding the integration of the generic gateway, please contact our integration team at integration@multisafepay.com